pseudoyim/conda_build_dojo/README.md

 - Show all lessons (in curriculum.yaml)
 - Show my history.

-- Patch conda to make it download packages from defaults on Anaconda.org even if the .condarc points to a local file:/// repodata.json.
-- Utility to remove packages from repodata.json (by filename, namespace, version numbers)
-- When starting a lesson with modified_repodata, update their .condarc (back up the existing with "bak_20210202")
-- Modify repodata (start, stop)
+- Command to clean all "dojo_channels" directories.
+    - `dojo stop` command should end the lessson and clean up the `dojo_channels` directory for that lessson.
+- Get rid of "modified_repodata" key in lesson.yaml (and associated functions).
+- Add color to the prompt (use colorama).

+- Lesons to add:
+    - Create a patch (including on GitHub!)
+    - Port a patch
+    - Oniguruma (upstream breaking change)

-## Installation
+## Development

+1. Clone this repo to your local machine.

+1. Spin up the `c3i_linux-64` docker image, mounted to a path that can reach your clone.
-From this repo's root directory:

-1. Create the conda environment.
+1. From this repo's root directory, create the conda environment.
 ```
 conda env create --file env.yaml
 ```